bscpaz/apache-kafka/README.md

 #### Topics
 Topics, in Kafka, is the channel that producers send messages and consumres read and we can have many consumers reading from the same topic and reanding the same event.
 This is different from RabbitMQ which once a message got read from a consumer no one can read it again.

+Topics in Kafka are like a _log_ which is a sequence of events.
+Each events receive a number (from 0 to n) thats is called _offset_ (a kind of an ID).
+Each consumer can read the _offset_ that it likes even olders _offsets_ (i.e. an offset that failed can be read again for a new try).
+This is possible as all events are stored in disk even if that event was already reading by a consumer.